-Your eyes roll slowly, opening and closing during stage 1 of sleep, when in deep sleep during stages 2-4 your eyes are still.
+During stage 1 of sleep, our eyes roll slowly, opening and closing.
+During stages 2-4 you are in deep sleep and your eyes are still.
 There’s a stage of our sleep cycle called rapid eye movement (REM).
 During REM sleep, our eyeballs move rapidly behind our eyelids and our bodies become more still.
 It’s during this stage that we dream.
-It’s not known why our eyes move so much during this stage, but some believe it could be because we’re watching the scenes in our dreams.
+It’s not known why our eyes move so much during this stage, but some believe it could be because we are watching the scenes in our dreams.

 Why do my eyes hurt when I don't get enough sleep?

-When you don’t get enough sleep, your eyes can feel strained, dry and itchy the next day.
+Your eyes can feel strained, dry and itchy the day after not getting enough sleep.
 Lack of sleep can cause eye strain, burst blood vessels and dry eye.

 Our eyes go through a lot during the day.
-After spending so many hours using your eyes, it's important for them to get enough recovery time when you're asleep.
+From the moment you wake up to the moment you go to bed, your eyes are always working.
+It's important for them to get enough recovery time when you're asleep.
 Getting enough sleep will give your eyes moisture throughout the night so that they can function properly when you wake up.

 What are the risks that come with lack of sleep?

 As well as causing dark circles and puffy eyes, lack of sleep also poses a threat to our overall eye health and causes the following risks and side effects:

 Sleep apnoea is a serious sleep disorder where breathing stops and starts frequently.
 It can have a severe effect on your eyes and is a risk factor for glaucoma which causes vision loss.